bredamatt/cardano-notes/revealjs/Frank/Economics.md

 ## Economic Incentives
 Cardano has aligned its economic incentives to encourage decentralization, which it deems as critical to the long-term success of the project.
-Rewards are therefore shared between delegators and stake pool operators, a symbiotic relationship maximising rewards so long as they are rational.
+Rewards are therefore shared between delegators and stake pool operators, a symbiotic relationship maximising rewards so long as they are intelligent and rational, and there is complete information.

 The protocol incentivizes validators to stay honest and online.
-Penalisation of malicious participants is deemed to be unnecessary, provided the desired number of pools exist, and they are in Nash equilibrium[^6]
+Penalisation of malicious participants is deemed to be unnecessary, provided the desired number of pools exist, and they are in Nash equilibrium[^4].

-Cardano's incentive mechanisms seeks a balanced distribution of stake across stake pools, relying on the (perfect) competition of pools to find a market equilibrium where rewards are optimal for all when stake is delegated evenly across pools.
+Cardano's incentive mechanisms seek a balanced distribution of stake across pools towards perfect competition, allowing delegators and stake pools to find market equilibrium: where rewards are optimal for all when stake is delegated evenly across pools.

 ![img_3.png](img_3.png)
 Source: https://blogs.ed.ac.uk/blockchain/2022/04/19/pool-splitting-behaviour-and-equilibrium-properties-in-cardano-rewards-scheme/

-This design also allows economic specialisation: stake pool operators have the time, technical expertise and capital to run nodes which secure the network.
+This design also allows for economic specialization: stake pool operators have the time, technical expertise and capital to run nodes which secure the network.
 Delegators may have none of these, instead delegating their stake to a stake pool to increase the overall pool stake, thereby increasing the probability of the stake pool being elected to earn block rewards.